-WARNING: In order to permit the use of the pistol in emergency situations, even in the case of involuntary dropping or loss of the magazine, these models are NOT provided with a magazine disconnect safety.
+A WARNING: In order to permit the use of the pistol in emergency situations, even in the case of involuntary dropping or loss of the magazine, these models are NOT provided with a magazine disconnect safety.
 They are therefore capable of firing, when a round is chambered, even if the magazine has not been inserted or if it has been removed or if it has been dislodged from its seat.

-Skeletonized hammer (models F and G) (Fig. 1-2/D).
-The distinctive hammer is significantly faster and lighter.
+Skeletonized hammer (models F and G).
+(Fig. 1-Fig. 2/D) The distinctive hammer is significantly faster and lighter.

-Interchangeable, luminescent Superluminova® sights (Fig. 1/H).
-The high definition 3-dot sight system is coated in Superluminova®, a special photosensitive material.
-Short exposure to any kind of light, is enough to ensure long lasting luminescence of up to 30 minutes.
-Rear and front sights can be removed for replacement with other types of sights.
+Interchangeable sights (Fig. 1/H).
+The high definition 3-dot sight system is designed for quick target acquisition.
+Rear and front sights can be removed for replacement with other types of sights of different height.

-Simple field stripping, cleaning and re-assembly (Fig. 1-2/I).
-The pistol is designed for extremely quick and simple field stripping and to avoid casual or involuntary disassembly.
+Simple field stripping, cleaning and re-assembly.
+(Fig. 1-Fig. 2/I) The pistol is designed for extremely quick and simple field stripping and to avoid casual or involuntary disassembly.
 Reassembly is easy and accidental misassembly of parts is prevented by the distinctive design.